Eurodollar COT Throws a Curveball

 I don’t know what the secret source of extra liquidity might be that is causing an inversion (or disruption) of the once-wonderful eurodollar COT leading indication.
 And I do not know for how long this inversion/disruption might last.
 For now, I can say that it goes to the analytical back burner, to be watched for signs of disinversion, but not to be trusted for now.
 If and when it ever goes back to working again, I’ll be sure to share that news with subscribers to our twice monthly newsletter and our Daily Edition.

 For now, though, the early April bottom appears to be inverting to a top, and who knows what the call for another bottom in October means.
-So it is time to set this one aside until further notice.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+So it is time to set this one aside until further notice.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.